ABCD-STUDY/pearson-central-end-point/README.md

 # pearson-central-end-point
-An end-point for centrally storing data from the Pearson's Q-interactive.
+An end-point for centrally storing data from Pearson's Q-interactive.

 ## Data collection instrument